1. Choosing between types of mortgages

 - The interest rate is fixed for a predetermined number of years, and then it fluctuates, within limits, for the remaining term of the loan.
 One thing to be aware of with an ARM is that after the fixed-rate period, you are subject to the unpredictable changes in interest rates.

-- If you’re confident you’ll live in the home for only a few years, an ARM may be right for you.
+- If you’re confident you’ll live in the home for only a few years, an ARM may be the right choice.
 You won't need to worry as much about future rate adjustments, and you'll potentially get a lower rate than you could with a fixed-rate loan.

 3. Mortgage term lengths